COSC1107-CT/pytomata-marker/README.md

 #### Defining Additional Test Cases

 Certain library functions also accept additional test cases.
-Each test case represents an alternate (usually partially correct or incorrect) solution, has an associated value and optional feedback.
+Each test case represents an alternate (usually partially correct or incorrect) solution, containing:

+1. A arbitrary value denoting the test case itself;
-The value denotes a percentage of the total `question_value`.
+2. A value denoting a percentage of the total `question_value`;
+3. Optional feedback for the test case.

 ```python
 def exercise_1_question_a_1(student_solution, question_value):